Prerna-N29/Prerna-N29/README.md

 ---

 ### 🚀 About Me
-- Currently building a **Mood Tracker + Gratitude Journal** webapp CUZ<br> I figured the only way we can gain knowledge is by actually working on it.
+- Currently building a **Water Tracker app** webapp CUZ<br> I figured the only way we can gain knowledge is by actually working on it.
 - SEM 1 : 8.5 CGPA

 ---